Radial engine: Diesel radials

+Zoche aero-diesels are a prototype radial design that have an even number of cylinders, either four or eight; but this is not problematic, because they are two-stroke engines, with twice the number of power strokes as a four-stroke engine per crankshaft rotation.

 Compressed air radial engines

 A number of radial motors operating on compressed air have been designed, mostly for use in model airplanes and in gas compressors.

 Model radial engines

 A number of multi-cylinder 4-stroke model engines have been commercially available in a radial configuration, beginning with the Japanese O.S.
 Max firm's FR5-300 five-cylinder, 3.0 cu.in.
 (50 cm3) displacement "Sirius" radial in 1986.
 The American "Technopower" firm had made smaller-displacement five- and seven-cylinder model radial engines as early as 1976, but the OS firm's engine was the first mass-produced radial engine design in aeromodelling history.
 The rival Saito Seisakusho firm in Japan has since produced a similarly sized five-cylinder radial four-stroke model engine of their own as a direct rival to the OS design, with Saito also creating a series of three-cylinder methanol and gasoline-fueled model radial engines ranging from 0.90 cu.in.
 (15 cm3) to 4.50 cu.in.
 (75 cm3) in displacement, also all now available in spark-ignition format up to 84 cm3 displacement for use with gasoline.
 The German Seidel firm formerly made both seven- and nine-cylinder "large" (starting at 35 cm3 displacement) radio control model radial engines, mostly for glow plug ignition, with an experimental fourteen-cylinder twin-row radial being tried out - the American Evolution firm now sells the Seidel-designed radials, with their manufacturing being done in India.